Not sure about visas yet? Click here for all you need to know about Kazakh visas.

 We have also unearthed a law text that says in vague wording that travelers on visa-free visits do not need to register.
 You can print it to show to the border guards or police.

 Although some people want to see more foreigners in Kazakhstan enjoy themselves, others only want to screw you over and squeeze money out of you.
 Be very wary of the police.

 Until March 2017, the situation was as below.
 As of now, we are no longer sure.

 If you arrive by airplane, you will get two stamps at the airport and you do not need to register with the Migration Police anymore.
 If you arrive over land or sea, you do need to register if you only get one stamp.
 Most travelers are able to get 2 stamps directly at a land border nowadays, so registration is not necessary anymore for many.
 If you only got one, asking nicely has worked well in the past.
 If they only want to give you 1 stamp, read up on the procedure below.

 Need a LOI

-Attention!
-The above does not count for people from countries who are not part of the visa-free or easy visa procedure regime (see the list at the bottom of the Kazakh visa page).
-Meaning, if you needed an LOI to get to Kazakhstan, you will always need to register, regardless of number of stamps.
+Previously, the rule was as follows: If you needed an LOI to get to Kazakhstan, you will always need to register, regardless of number of stamps.
 If you are not on a tourist visa, registration is also mandatory in most cases.
 Not all, but we are confused about the exceptions.
 Just try to register.

 This can be difficult as immigration might say, no, you already have 2 stamps, get lost.
 Press on, and say that you need to be registered or you will have to pay a fine or be deported otherwise.